petergalvin-cyber/Milestone3_KeyNote/README.md

 Validation in the Speaker creation form ensures that no empty Speaker profiles can be created.
 When deleting any information the user is asked to confirm before proceeding.

+## Features to Develop
+Future versions would restrict permission to create, update and delete speaker information to admin users.

 ## Technologies
 1. HTML
 2. CSS